kruton/lambdamoo/Extensions.md

     automatic vs.
   + settings that we _want_ the user to be able to do,

-  and it's not that huge difference whether we're making someone manually edit a file vs. making them type `--enable-def-OPTIONNAME`, even if some of the settings in `options.h` really __should not__ be touched.
+  and it's not that huge a difference whether we're making someone manually edit `options.h` vs. making them type `--enable-def-OPTIONNAME`, even if some of the settings in `options.h` really __should not__ be touched.